UCLALibrary/ucla-prrla/ucla-prrla/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.1.

+## Dependencies

+This project uses Angular v4 which is no longer supported.
+Installing dependencies with npm requires an optional flag:

+    npm install --legacy-peer-deps

+Verified with Node v18.15.0 and npm 9.5.0.

 ## Development server

 Run ```ng serve``` for a dev server.
 Navigate to ```http://localhost:4200/```.